lexik/LexikFormFilterBundle/Resources/doc/provided-types.md

 Options:

 * `condition_pattern`: this option allows you to configure the way you to filter the string.
 The default pattern is FilterOperands::STRING_STARTS.
-See the FilterOperands::STRING_xxx constants for all available patterns.
+See the FilterOperands::STRING_xxx constants for all available patterns (starts with, ends with or contains).
 You can also use FilterOperands::OPERAND_SELECTOR, this will display a combo box with available patterns in addition to the input text.

 ***